EGOR-IND/MyPortfolio/README.md

 # MyPortfolio
-this project is based on developing my own portfolio website
+This project is for developing my own portfolio website.